Livestock Industry Act 1937

 The Livestock Industry Act 1937 was passed by the Parliament of the United Kingdom on 20 July of that year.
-The Act was part of a comprehensive proposal for the stabilization of domestic production and prices of beef and regulation by quota of foreign beef importation.
-A subsidy measure was imposed by tariff levied on foreign beef, while Australian and New Zealand producers were favoured.
+The Act was part of a proposal intended to stabilize domestic production and beef prices through quota regulation of foreign beef importation.
+The Act imposed a subsidy measure through tariffs levied on foreign beef, which favoured Australian and New Zealand producers.

-The Act was superseded in its entirety by the Agriculture Act 1957.
+The Act was repealed in its entirety by the Agriculture Act 1957.